moneyforward/grpcake/README.md

 # grpcake

-A deliciously simple gRPC client a la [pie](https://github.com/httpie/httpie) for written in go.
-`grpcake` allows you test your gRPC client from the command line without stressing about writing correct raw json strings.
+A deliciously simple gRPC client written in go, `grpcake` allows you test your gRPC client from the command line without stressing about writing correct raw json strings.

 ## Usage